Accessibility at Georgian

 Contact Accessibility Services

-To book an appointment with an accessibility advisor or adaptive technologist, please contact us.
+To book a virtual or in-person appointment with an accessibility advisor or adaptive technologist, please contact us.

 - Email: [email protected]